 - Preheat the smoker to 250°F.

-- In a large bowl, using an electric mixer, whip the cream cheese until smooth.
+- In a large bowl, using an electric mixer, whip the cream cheese, sour cream, mayonnaise and mix until smooth.

 - Next, add 1 cup of the cheese, garlic, old bay, Worcestershire sauce, lemon juice, chives, and hot sauce (optional) and blend until smooth.

 - Gently fold in the crab meat.
 Try not to break up the crab.